regerj/register_generator/docs/DOCS.md

 This code shows how you can use these register objects to easily configure a register with certain bit field values in a memory safe and self documenting manner, and write it to memory with either an API designed around this `Register16` concept, or an existing API designed around `uint16_t`.

 ## Negative Fields
 There is an optional key that can be provided to the JSON, `negative`.
-This key is defaulted to false if omitted.
+This key is defaulted to false if omitted or null.
 As the name implies, it indicates that the field containing it should support negative numbers.
 Most register values do not contain signed integers, but some do.
 One such example is transmission coefficients.
 This generator only supports 2's complement negative numbers at the moment.
 If a field is marked as negative, the get and set APIs will look different.
 For example, if we had marked the interrupt message number as read/write and negative, its get and set APIs would have the following signatures:

 ```cpp
 inline int16_t get_interrupt_message_number() const;